dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 {% instruction 'Update the `render` method once again.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:43-86 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:46-86 %}

 This form of the `render` method now does everything that we need: it creates the user interface and registers event handlers that will update the application as the user enters information.
 However, we need to add a few more methods to the `WorkerForm` to define the event handlers.

-{% instruction 'Add an import for `TypedTargetEvent`' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' line:2 %}

 {% instruction 'Add these methods:' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:31-41 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:31-43 %}

 The `render` method starts by decomposing the properties into local constants.
 We still need to define those properties.